 - This class implements StudentLocalSerivce interface and provides all basic CRUD methods.
 StudentLocalServiceImpl where we can define additional service methods extends this class.

 - All service Impls and persistence Impls classes related to Student entity are injected into this class.
-Additionally if you give reference of any other entity, it’s service impls and persistence impls classes are also injected in this class.
+Additionally, if you give reference to any other entity, it’s service impls and persistence impls classes are also injected in this class.

-- Object of type StudentLocalServiceImpl is injected in StudentLocalServiceUtil class by Liferay service builder through spring injection.
-Out of all above service classes, only this class is accessible to other API (outside of service layer) for CRUD operation.
+- The object of type StudentLocalServiceImpl is injected in StudentLocalServiceUtil class by Liferay service builder through spring injection.
+Out of all the above service classes, only this class is accessible to other API (outside of service layer) for CRUD operation.

-- StuddentLocalServiceUtil has all static method.
-Each method of StudentLocalServiceUtil will make call to corresponding (same signature) method in StudentLocalSerivceImpl class.
+- StuddentLocalServiceUtil has all static methods.
+Each method of StudentLocalServiceUtil will make a call to the corresponding (same signature) method in StudentLocalSerivceImpl class.

 - Base model (interface) for Student.